r3dotstone/jaden.github.io/classprojects.md

 </object>

 ### EGRS251: Introduction to Public Policy

+This class is crucial to the integrative engineering major, giving us a framework to understand engineering in the context of government and society.
+We learned and modeled the policy-making process, analyzing how engineering interacts with it.
+I examined the policy landscape surrounding the right to repair, using my technical knowledge to inform my analysis and recommendations.

 <object style="height: 450px; width: 600px;" data="https://r3dotstone.github.io/portfolio/media/PolicyPresentation.pdf" type="application/pdf" >
     <embed src="https://r3dotstone.github.io/portfolio/media/PolicyPresentation.pdf">
         <p>This browser does not support PDFs.
 Please download the PDF to view it: <a href="https://r3dotstone.github.io/portfolio/media/PolicyPresentation.pdf"> Download PDF</a>.</p>